The Brimstone Monster: Battling Diabetic Neuropathy

 Dealing with the Pain

-I have suffered with it since 2008 when I was diagnosed with it after a trip to the emergency room and a consultation with a neurologist.
+I have suffered from diabetic neuropathy since 2008 when a neurologist diagnosed me after a trip to the emergency room.

 Following that episode in the hospital, my health steadily declined over the months until I came crashing down August of 2010.
 My body completely betrayed me.
 I could no longer run or walk for long distances.
 I could no longer exercise.
 I could do none of the things I had done before.

-The pain and depression solidified at this point forward and that has been my lot since then: a round of pain here, depression there and endurance everywhere.
+The pain and depression solidified at this point forward, and that has been my lot since then: a round of pain here, depression there, and endurance everywhere.
 Every sense is heightened and emotions raw because of the constant pain.
 Hypertension increases because of pain.
-The immune system is taxed and stress levels run high because of the constant pain over all the skin.
-This is besides the other symptoms associated with other complications.
+The immune system is taxed, and stress levels run high because of the continuous pain over all the skin.
+This is beside the other symptoms associated with other complications.

 Neuropathy not just in the feet

 Neuropathy does not just occur in the feet.
-It can occur all over the body as it does with me.
-The nervous system basically starts to malfunction, similar to Fibromyalgia.
+It can happen all over the body as it does with me.
+The nervous system starts to malfunction, similar to Fibromyalgia.

 Cymbalta helps with the nerve pain and depression.
-Depression is a common companion for people dealing with chronic pain and health conditions.
+Depression is a frequent companion for people dealing with chronic pain and health conditions.

-If you are accustomed to being the breadwinner and can no longer do so because of circumstance beyond your control like I am, life can be really hard to accept.
-It is important to be aware of your feelings and what is the root of negative feelings to avoid undue mental anguish.
+If you are accustomed to being the breadwinner and can no longer do so because of circumstance beyond your control like I am, life can be tough to accept.
+It is essential to be aware of your feelings and what is the root of negative emotions to avoid undue mental anguish.